hassancodeshub/SpendWise/README.md

 - How it would shift your daily spending limit for the rest of the month
 - A "Risky Purchase" warning if it would cut your daily limit by more than half

-Example
+**Example**

-Current Daily Limit: ₹250/day
+> **Current Daily Limit:** ₹250/day
-Item Price: ₹1200
+> **Item Price:** ₹1200

-New Daily Limit: ₹130/day
+> **New Daily Limit:** ₹130/day

-Status: ⚠️ Risky Purchase
+> **Status:** ⚠️ Risky Purchase

 ---

-🚨 Smart Insights
+### 🚨 Smart Insights

 The Insights tab analyzes this month's transactions and surfaces:

-- Over Budget — when total spending exceeds total income for the month
+- **Overdrawn** — when your total available pool drops into the negative
-- Careful — when spending has crossed 80% of the monthly budget
+- **Low Funds** — when your total available pool gets dangerously low (under 500)
-- Junk Food Alert — when spending on "Food" category (or titles containing "zomato"/"swiggy") exceeds 20% of monthly income
+- **Junk Food Alert** — when spending on "Food" category (or titles containing "zomato"/"swiggy") exceeds zero
-- Looking Good — shown when none of the above triggers and spending has occurred
+- **Looking Good** — shown when none of the above triggers and finances are stable

 ---

-🎯 Savings Goals
+### 🎯 Savings Goals

 Create savings goals with a target amount, current saved amount, and a deadline.
-Each goal shows:
+Each goal features:

 - Progress bar toward the target
-- Amount saved vs. target
+- Required Daily Savings calculation to stay on track for the deadline
+- Quick "+ Add Funds" button to easily contribute to goals
+- Smart validation that prevents you from accidentally overfunding past the target amount
 - Days remaining until deadline (or "Past deadline" / "Due today")

 ---

-📈 Spending Analytics
+### 📈 Spending Analytics

-The Analytics tab renders a simple bar chart (drawn directly on "<canvas>", no external charting library) showing this month's spending broken down by category, plus:
+The Analytics tab renders a simple bar chart (drawn directly on `<canvas>`, no external charting library) showing this month's spending broken down by category, plus:

-- Daily Burn — average spend per day so far this month
+- **Daily Burn** — average spend per day so far this month
-- Top Category — the category with the highest spend this month
+- **Top Category** — the category with the highest spend this month

 ---

-📂 Expense Categories
+### 📂 Expense Categories

 Track spending across categories: